Centre for Effective Dispute Resolution: Dispute resolution

 CEDR is the dispute resolution service arm of CEDR.
 Any business or law firm facing a dispute can call to speak to a case adviser who will provide advice and be able to recommend an accredited mediator to resolve their dispute.
-A number of the world's top mediators are only available via this service but CEDR Solve says it has over 130 accredited mediators on its panel of experts and with 50 mediators directly (including Lord Woolf).
+CEDR Solve says it has over 130 accredited mediators on its panel of experts and with 50 mediators directly (including Lord Woolf).
 The service says it has advised on over 16,000 disputes to date and mediates approximately 600 major cases a year.

 On November 9, 2011 it was announced that, the previous day, CEDR had acquired IDRS Ltd, the dispute resolution service of the Chartered Institute of Arbitrators.

 In 2007 CEDR started the Commission on International Arbitration, chaired by Lord Woolf and Professor Kaufmann-Kohler, to investigate settlement in international arbitration and to make recommendations on how arbitral institutions and tribunals can give parties greater assistance.
 The Commission is composed of 75 figures from the field and is also consulting 45 organisations from different jurisdictions.
 In 2009 the Commission published its Rules & Recommendations for Settlement in International Arbitration.

+CEDR also provides independent alternative dispute resolution for consumers who have problems with traders.

 Training

-Training mediators for over seventeen years, its Mediator Training Skills is widely thought to be the best in the world.
-With a faculty of 30 experienced mediators, CEDR says over 5000 mediators from different countries have been trained to date.
-Once passed mediators can go on to become accredited.
-In the last ten years CEDR has also branched out and offers other courses such as a Certificate in Advanced Negotiation, Advocacy Skills for lawyers and Conflict Management for managers.
+Training mediators for over seventeen years, its Mediator Training Skills are widely thought to be the best in the world.
+With a faculty of 30 experienced mediators, CEDR says over 5,000 mediators from different countries had been trained by 2009.
+Once passed, mediators can go on to become accredited.
+CEDR later branched out to offer other courses, such as a Certificate in Advanced Negotiation, Advocacy Skills for lawyers and Conflict Management for managers.